hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 [2]: https://en.wikipedia.org/wiki/Go_(programming_language)#History
 [Servo]: https://servo.org/

-As I see it the key difference is that
+As I see it the key differences are that
-Rust aims for soundness,[^soundness] and powerful abstractions;
+Rust aims for soundness,[^soundness], powerful abstractions, and high performance;
-Go aims to be accessible to people who are familiar with imperative programming.
+Go aims to be accessible, consistently simple, and fast to compile.

-[^soundness]: Soundness is the idea that incorrect programs should not compile.
-A language that is completely sound will never produce code that leads to runtime errors.
-No language is completely sound; but Rust aims to get as close as it reasonably can.
+[^soundness]: Soundness is a property of a type system where any "claims" made by program types are guaranteed to hold at runtime.
+Runtime type errors will not occur if a language is sound.

 That said, Rust is not necessarily a replacement for Go, and I do not mean to say that everyone using Go should switch to Rust.